The Bishop Eddie Long I knew

 I didn't know what to say back then, but I do now.
 I'm not sure how many people would want to hear my answer, though -- not just because of what it would reveal about Long, but about all of us in the pews.

 I thought of that moment in the gym recently after hearing that Long died.
-The 63-year-old pastor was buried last Wednesday at New Birth after battling what his church called an "aggressive form of cancer."
+The funeral for the 63-year-old pastor was held last Wednesday at New Birth after he succumbed to what his church called an "aggressive form of cancer."
 He is survived by his wife of 27 years, Vanessa, and four children.

 At the funeral, Long was eulogized as "one of the 21st-century generals of the kingdom of God."
 I remember him another way.
 He was the pastor I wrote about for close to 20 years.
 My relationship was an accident of geography.
 I was a religion reporter at the Atlanta Journal-Constitution, where I was assigned to cover him.
 I lived near his church and knew many New Birth members.
 I talked to him so frequently that he gave me his cell phone number.